Home › Japanese › Glossary › reindeer

 Pronunciation

-トナカイ is written in katakana.
+トナカイ is written using katakana.
 Romanised as tonakai, it sounds roughly like "toh-nah-kah-ee" to an English ear.

 Related words